cran/Rdimtools/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" style="display: block; margin: auto;" />

-We can observe that all 5 methods we tested estimated the intrinsic dimension around *d* = 2.
+We can observe that all 5 methods we tested estimated the intrinsic dimension around $d=2$.
 It should be noted that the estimated dimension may not be integer-valued due to characteristics of each method.

 ## Acknowledgements